-Port 8769: This port is used by the Curry Port Name Server (CPNS) to implement symbolic names for named sockets in Curry.
-If some other process uses this port on the machine, the distribution facilities defined in the module Ports (see Appendix A.1.3) cannot be used.
+Port 8769: This port is used by the Curry Port Name Server (CPNS) to implement symbolic names for named sockets in Curry (see package cpns).
+If some other process uses this port on the machine, the distribution facilities defined in the package cpns cannot be used.